HiddenRamblings/TagMo/README.md

 * Only NTAG215 tags can be used to clone Amiibos. no other type (eg: NTAG216/NTAG213) are supported.
 * You will require the key files used in the Amiibo encryption.
 Please don't PM me about them as I am unable to share them.
 The thread linked above may help you find them.
 * Once you write an NFC tag, it is effectively permanent.
 If we rewrite the NFC tag, it will no longer be recognized as an Amiibo.
-* **This means that this method can not replace Amiiqo or other Amiibo emulator devices**
+* **This means that this method can not replace N2 Elite or other Amiibo emulator devices**
 * Only android phones are supported.

 # Requirements: